pdf-tools/components-code-sample-hub/README.md

-# PDF Tools Sample Code Repository
+# Pdftools Sample Code Repository

-This repository contains sample codes for the **Pdftools SDK** and the **Toolbox add-on**, providing implementations for various use cases across multiple programming languages.
-It is designed to help developers integrate PDF functionalities into their applications with ease.
+This repository contains sample code demonstrating the **Pdftools SDK** and the **Toolbox add-on**.
+It offers implementations for various use cases across multiple programming languages and is designed to assist developers in seamlessly integrating PDF functionalities into their applications.

 ---

-## Sample Organization
+## Sample organization

-Each sample (or use case) is organized into a dedicated folder.
-Within each folder:
+Each sample is organized into a dedicated folder.
+Within each folder, you can find the following:
-* A general README.md provides instructions on how to execute the sample in all supported programming languages.
+* A general `README.md` with instructions on how to execute the sample in all supported programming languages.
-* The folder may also contain test files that can be used to run and validate the sample.
+* The folder may contain test files that you can use to run and validate the sample.

-## Repository Structure
+## Repository structure

-The repository follows this structure:
+This repository has the following structure:

 ```
 /toolbox